carlosdemoura/arduino/paresito/README.md

 Paresito is a C++/arduino application that aims to study the communication through bits.
 Two boards are required, a sending board and a receiving board.
 The boards must be placed in a box (so that there is no interference from ambient light) and the process takes place in four parts:

-* The user types a message on the sending boards and the program converts it into binary code;
+* The user types a message on the sending board and the program converts it into binary code;
 * The LED on the sending board transforms the code into a light signal (on means 1, off means 0);
 * The brightness sensor on the receiving board captures the brightness change in the box;
 * The receiving board converts the luminosity into binary values and then into letters.